CollinM/asap-sas/doc/LAB-NOTEBOOK.md

 | 10  | 49.41% | 49.31% | 54.26% |
 | Avg | 43.70% | 41.73% | 41.97% |

 Larger bag of words have a positive impact on performance, though they are slower to train.
+Performance is quite a bit lower than prior experiments.

-For the experiments in the following table, BOW min = 25, chunk = 10, LSTM size = 512, batch = 32.
+For the experiments in the following table, BOW min = 25, chunk length = 10, LSTM size = 512, batch = 32.

 | Essay Set | chunk step size 3 (epoch 20) | chunk step size 8 (epoch 15) |
 | 1   | 55.68% | 47.31% |